 You receive immediate cash equal to your sale price.
 Your property becomes ours to use or sell.

-It is possible to sell any sort of property to Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth for a bargain price.
+It is possible to sell any sort of property to Dartmouth Health and/or Geisel School of Medicine at Dartmouth for a bargain price.
 In addition to real estate, you can complete a bargain sale arrangement with collectibles such as artwork or antiques, other personal property, or securities.
 Please contact us about the property you are considering so that we can discuss whether we would be interested in acquiring the property for a bargain price.

 You will receive an income tax charitable deduction in the year of your gift.
 The amount of your deduction will equal the difference between the fair market value of the property you donate and your sale price.
 Your income tax savings will depend on if you itemize your deductions.
-(Note that if your bargain sale asset is tangible personal property, such as artwork or antiques, that Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth does not put to a use related to our exempt purpose, your deduction will be based on your cost basis rather than the fair market value of the property.)
+(Note that if your bargain sale asset is tangible personal property, such as artwork or antiques, that Dartmouth Health and/or Geisel School of Medicine at Dartmouth does not put to a use related to our exempt purpose, your deduction will be based on your cost basis rather than the fair market value of the property.)

 You will also avoid capital gains tax on a portion of your capital gain in the gift property.
 For example, if you sell your property to us for one third of its fair market value, you will pay capital gains tax on just one third of your capital gain in the property.
 If the asset you sell to us is subject to debt, this debt will be added to your sales proceeds to determine your capital gains tax.